The Problem: Your Personal Insurance Won't Cover Rideshare

 California Assembly Bill 2293 (effective 2015) established minimum insurance requirements for all TNC drivers in the state:

-- •Period 1: Minimum $50,000/$100,000 bodily injury and $30,000 property damage
+- •Period 1 (app on, no ride accepted): Minimum $50,000/$100,000 bodily injury and $30,000 property damage

 These are minimums.
 For full protection, a rideshare endorsement that covers your vehicle damage in Period 1 is strongly recommended.